spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 19. Click **Finish Configuration** to deploy the cluster.

-  The cluster details page of the cluster contains the status and details of the deployment.
+  The cluster details page contains the status and details of the deployment.
 Use this page to track the deployment progress.

   :::info

-  Provisioning Azure clusters can take several minutes. <<< Fix in AWS. >>>
+  Provisioning Azure clusters can take several minutes.

   :::